johnnyd-eth/juice-docs/docs/user/README.md

 #### How do I start?

-Join the [JuiceboxDAO Discord](https://discord.gg/juicebox)—DAO members will answer your questions and help you to deploy your project.
+[Contact us](https://juicebox.money/contact), or join the [JuiceboxDAO Discord](https://discord.gg/juicebox) — DAO members will answer your questions and help you to deploy your project.
 Or, if you feel confident, you can [deploy your project now](https://juicebox.money/create)!
 If you have questions about project parameters, check the [Configuration Reference](configuration/).

 We also have a [Goerli Testnet version of Juicebox](https://goerli.juicebox.money).
 If you need Goerli ETH, ask in the [JuiceboxDAO Discord](https://discord.gg/juicebox).